rancher/rke2-docs/docs/security/certificates.md

 ### Rotating Client and Server Certificates Manually

-When rotating client and server certificates manually, rotate certs on each node in the following order:
+To rotate client and server certificates manually, use the `rke2 certificate rotate` subcommand:
-1. etcd servers
-2. control-plane servers
-3. agents

-For each node, stop the server, use the `rke2 certificate rotate` subcommand to rotate the certs, then start the server once more; as in the following example:

 ```bash
 # Stop RKE2